 According to the annual Accenture Cost of Cybercrime survey, the average cost of investigating and remediating an attack among Canadian organizations last year was $9.25 million.”

-A series of costly ransomware attacks targeting Ontario municipalities over the past year—not to mention companies ranging from SMEs to enterprise—underscore cybercriminals’ growing sophistication.
+A series of costly ransomware attacks targeting Ontario municipalities over the past year—not to mention companies ranging from SMEs to enterprises—underscore cybercriminals’ growing sophistication.
 But not in ways you may expect.
 The reality is the nefarious software used to extort unwitting communities and businesses is becoming more commoditized by the day.
-Even a novice hacker with access to the dark web can get their hands on ransomware relatively cheaply and quickly.
+Even novice hacker with access to the dark web can get their hands on ransomware relatively cheaply and quickly.

 Hackers are becoming more sophisticated

 What’s changing is how hackers are targeting organizations.
 Increasingly that means tricking everyone from managers to employees to open suspect attachments or visit dubious websites.
 From there, cybercriminals can plant malware in a computer (and/or network) and wait to pounce.
 That process can take several months, during which time the hacker will collect information, observe behavioural patterns and then develop an attack strategy that will likely involve some form of data theft or financial extortion.